Sanjeeth2311/Register_Level_Programing_For_Arduino/Running_Light/README.md

-Running Light Project
+# Running Light Project

-Overview
-This project implements a running light sequence using an Arduino microcontroller.
-The code controls a series of LEDs connected to a port, creating a pattern where each LED lights up sequentially and then turns off, producing a "running" effect.
+This project demonstrates a simple running light sequence using an Arduino microcontroller and 8 LEDs.
+The LEDs illuminate sequentially, creating a visually appealing "running" effect.

+## Features

+* *Sequential LED Illumination:*  Each LED lights up one after the other, creating a running light effect.
+* *Arduino-based Control:* Uses an Arduino microcontroller for easy programming and control.
+* *Simple Circuit:*  Requires minimal components: LEDs, resistors, and a breadboard.
+* *Wokwi Simulation:*  Includes a link to a Wokwi simulation for testing without hardware.

-Hardware Requirements
+## Hardware Used

-Arduino board (e.g., Arduino Uno)
+* *Arduino:* Arduino Maga
-8 LEDs
+* *LEDs:* 8 LEDs (any color)
-Resistors (appropriate values for your LEDs, typically 220-330 ohms) Breadboard and jumper wires

-Circuit Setup
+## Installation

+1. *Hardware Setup:*
-The circuit consists of 8 LEDs connected to a single port of the Arduino.
-Each LED is connected to a pin of the port (e.g., PORTD on Arduino Uno) through a current-limiting resistor.
-Refer to the images below for the circuit diagram and setup.
+   * Connect 8 LEDs to an Arduino port (e.g., PORTD) through current-limiting resistors (220-330 ohms each).
+Refer to the Running_Light_Circuit.jpg diagram.
-Images

-Running Light Circuit Diagram: Running_Light_Circuit Running Light Setup: Running_Light

-Simulation
-You can simulate this project using Wokwi.
-Visit the following link to try it out:Wokwi Simulation Code Description
-The Arduino code consists of two main functions:

-setup(): Configures the port direction by setting the data direction register (DDR) to output mode (0x30). loop(): Repeatedly sets the port data register (0x31) to different values (0x01, 0x02, 0x04, 0x08, 0x10, 0x20, 0x40, 0x80) to light each LED in sequence, with delays implemented using for loops (100,000 iterations of setting the port to the value and then to 0x00).

-How to Run
+   * Connect the Arduino to your computer using a USB cable.
+2. *Software Setup:*
+   * Install the Arduino IDE ([https://www.arduino.cc/en/Main/Software](https://www.arduino.cc/en/Main/Software)).
+   * Download the Arduino code from this repository.

-Connect the LEDs to the Arduino as shown in the circuit diagram.
+   * Open the Arduino code in the Arduino IDE.
+3. *Upload Code:*
-Upload the provided code to the Arduino using the Arduino IDE.
+   * Select your Arduino board from the Tools menu in the Arduino IDE.
-Power the Arduino to observe the running light effect, where each LED lights up in sequence.
+   * Select the correct port from the Tools menu.
+   * Click the upload button to upload the code to your Arduino.

+## Usage

+After uploading the code, power the Arduino.
+You should observe the LEDs illuminating sequentially, creating the running light effect.

+## Wokwi Simulation

+Test the project virtually using the Wokwi simulator: [Wokwi Simulation Link](https://wokwi.com/projects/441788934650700801)

-Notes
+## Notes

-The delay in the code is implemented using busy-wait loops (100,000 iterations).
-For more precise timing, consider using Arduino's delay() function.
+* The current implementation uses busy-wait loops for delays.
+For more precise timing, consider using the Arduino delay() function.
+This would require modifying the loop() function.
-Ensure the LEDs are connected to the correct port (e.g., PORTD, addressed as 0x30 for DDR and 0x31 for PORT on ATmega328P-based Arduinos).
+* Ensure the LEDs are correctly connected to the specified port (e.g., PORTD).
+Incorrect connections may lead to unexpected behavior or damage to the components.
+Double-check the wiring against the Running_Light_Circuit.jpg diagram.
-The images (Running_Light.jpg and Running_Light_Circuit.jpg) should be included in the repository for reference.
+* The images Running_Light.jpg and Running_Light_Circuit.jpg are crucial for understanding the circuit setup.
+Please ensure these are included in the repository.